-The drainfield is a network of pipes placed in gravel-filled trenches (2-3 feet wide) or beds (up to 10 feet wide) in the soil.
-Effluent is pumped through the pipes in controlled doses to ensure uniform distribution throughout the drainfield.
-The effluent leaves the pipes under low pressure through small-diameter holes and trickles downward through the gravel to the soil.
-The soil filters and treats the effluent by removing bacteria and other pollutants before it reaches the groundwater.
+The drainfield receives the treated sand filter effluent for disposal.
+It has a network of pipes placed in gravel-filled trenches (2-3 feet wide) or beds (up to 10 feet wide) in the soil.
+The effluent leaves the pipes, trickles downward through the gravel, and is discharged into the soil.

 Every new drainfield is required to have a designated replacement area.
-It must be protected for when the existing system needs an addition or repair.
+This area is similar to the size of your existing drainfield.
+It must be protected should the existing system need an addition or repair.

-Image: Example layers in the drainfield.
+Image: Example layers in the drainfield

-To Properly Care for Your Drainfield:
+To Properly Care for a Sand Filter and Drainfield:

-- 1. Know where your system and replacement areas are located and protect them.
+- 1. Know where your system and replacement area are located and protect them from damage.
 Before you plant a garden, construct a building, or install a pool, check on the location of your system and replacement area. - 2.
 Practice water conservation and balance your water use throughout the week to keep from overloading the system.
-The more wastewater you produce, the more wastewater the soil must treat. - 3.
-Divert water from surfaces such as roofs, driveways, or patios away from the drainfield and replacement area.
-Soil over your system should be slightly mounded to help surface water runoff. - 4.
-Keep traffic, such as vehicles, heavy equipment, or livestock off the drainfield and replacement area.
+The more wastewater you produce, the more wastewater the sand filter and soil must treat and dispose.
+You can reduce your water use by installing water-saving devices, repairing leaky plumbing fixtures, taking shorter showers, and washing only full loads of dishes and laundry. - 3.
+Divert water from surfaces, such as roofs, driveways, or patios away from the system and replacement area.
+Soil over your system should be slightly mounded to help surface water runoff.
+Sprinkler systems do not belong in the area of the sand filter or drainfield. - 4.
+Keep traffic such as vehicles, heavy equipment, or livestock off your system and replacement area.
 The pressure can compact the soil or damage pipes. - 5.
 Landscape your system properly.
-Do not place impermeable materials over your drainfield or replacement area.
+Do not place impermeable materials over your system or replacement area.
 Materials such as concrete or plastic reduce evaporation and the supply of air to the soil needed for proper effluent treatment.
 Grass is the best cover for your entire system. - 6.
-Periodically inspect the drainfield and downslope areas for odors, wet spots, or surfacing sewage.
-If your drainfield has inspection pipes, check them to see if there is a liquid level continually over 6 inches.
+Periodically inspect the sand filter and drainfield areas for odors, wet spots, or surfacing sewage.
+Check your system's inspection pipes regularly to see if there is a liquid level continually over 6 inches.
 This may be an early indication of a problem.
-Call your county's health agency for assistance.
+Call your local health agency for assistance.